allisonmorgan/tech_toolups_git/README.md

 git status
 ```

 Now, git lists this new file as one of the "changes to be committed."
 In other words, we've told git that we want to start tracking changes on this file.

-Git now knows that it’s supposed to keep track of `file.txt`, but it hasn’t recorded these changes as a commit yet.
+Now git knows that it’s supposed to keep track of `file.txt`, but it hasn’t recorded these changes as a commit yet.
 To get it to do that, we need to run one more command:

 ```
 git commit -m "Adding new text file"